-All employees suffering a loss of a family member will be eligible for a three day or one day bereavement leave, commencing with the employee's date of notification of death or ending with the day of the funeral.
-For the purpose of this provision, a three day leave with pay will be granted for the loss of a spouse, parent, guardian, father-in-law, mother-in-law, brother in law, sister-in-law, grandparent, great grandparent, sibling, child grandchild or great grandchild of an employee or someone living with the employee as member of the family.
+All employees who have passed probation who suffer a loss of a family member will be eligible for a three day or one day bereavement leave , commencing with the employee's date of notification of death or ending with the day of the funeral.
+For the purpose of this provision, a three day leave with pay will be granted for the loss of a spouse, parent, guardian, father-in-law, mother-in-law, brother-in-law, sister-in-law, grandparent, great grandparent, sibling, child grandchild or great grandchild of an employee or someone living with the employee as member of the family.
 Where out-of-province travel is required, an employee will receive one additional day with pay of bereavement leave.